 Buyers of your service will never remember what you stand for if there is not one clear concise thing that you represent.
-Why should they spend their hard earned money on your product (when they in all likelihood have a perfectly good option they are currently buying) or even giving you more than a passing glance, on the side of the road?
+Why should they spend their hard-earned money on your product (when they have a perfectly good solution NOW!

-While the single hardest rule to follow ……IT is the most IMPORTANT!
-It also spawns several more rules and reasons you can find in other insights on this site.
+While it is the single, hardest rule to follow ……IT is the most IMPORTANT!

-The USP was developed in the early days of modern advertising by Rosser Reeves, who created and oversaw some of the best.
-Important to understand is that this is NOT a tagline that you will throw away or change every few years.
-This is a clear, concise communication about your product or brand and it appears EVERYWHERE your logo appears.
+The USP was developed in the early days of modern advertising by Rosser Reeves, who created and oversaw some of the best advertising which still resonates today.
+A USP is NOT a tagline that you change every few years.
+IT is a clear, concise communication about your product or brand and it triples the value of your offering EVERYWHERE your logo appears.